Jointome/nifi/ArchSW-docs/README_EN.md

 The deployment diagram shows the dependences between the various hardware components.

 NiFi executes within a JVM living within a host operating system.
+Then the JVM runs Web Server, has a Flow Controler and a LocalStorage that is connected with the OS.
-The primary components of NiFi then living within the JVM are as follows:
+Next follows the functionallity of all of the components of NiFi living within the JVM:

 Web Server - The purpose of the web server is to host NiFi’s HTTP-based command and control API.